Home

 • 2 Tablespoons onion, minced

-• 1 pound tofu, crumbled
+• 1 pound organic tofu, crumbled

 • 1/2 teaspoon dry mustard